-In the small Commonwealth War Graves Commission cemetery of St Symphorien, which is just outside of Mons in Belgium (and is also quite difficult to find!), two headstones represent much of how we have come to view the Great War in the modern era.
+In the small Commonwealth War Graves Commission cemetery of St Symphorien, which is just outside of Mons in Belgium, three headstones represent much of how we have come to view the Great War in the modern era.

 Wandering amongst the lines of well-kept, and well maintained graves I came across Britain’s first military casualty, Private John Parr.

 Parr served with the Middlesex Regiment and was killed on 21 August 1914.
 He is believed to be the first British casualty of the war.

 The grave nearly directly opposite his in St Symphorien belongs to of Private George Edwin Ellison, of the 5th Lancers.
 However, what is truly remarkable is that Ellison was killed on 11/11/1918, the day of the Armistice, and he was one of, if not the, final British casualty of the war.